JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_usage_part_2.md

 ### Adjust ‘apache’ config to allow group ‘www-readwrite’ access.

-Since I like to set up servers to be collaborative environments based on a user’s access to the `www-readwrite` group.
-Let’s adjust `apache` itself so it interacts with the system via the `www-readwrite` group & creates files that have a `umask` setting that allows for group reading & writing.
+As explained before, I like to set up servers to be collaborative environments based on a user’s access to the `www-readwrite` group.
+So with that in mind, let’s adjust `apache` itself so it interacts with the system via the `www-readwrite` group & creates files that have a `umask` value that allows for group reading & writing.
 First let’s open up the `envvars` file like so:

     sudo nano /etc/apache2/envvars